ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 `$ sudo a2ensite projectlamp`

-It may want to disable the default website that comes installed with Apache.
-This is a must if you are not using a custom domain name, because in this case Apache’s default configuration would overwrite your virtual host.
+You may want to disable the default website that comes installed with Apache.
+This is necessary if you are not using a custom domain name, because in this case Apache’s default configuration would overwrite your virtual host.

 To disable Apache’s default website use the following command: